 To share your views on this article, write to: email@example.com

-See the NFCA’s Sex and the Celiac video: http://www.youtube.com/watch?v=PnGq_Vz6TuE
+See the NFCA’s Sex and the Celiac video below or at: http://www.youtube.com/watch?v=PnGq_Vz6TuE